-RV Investigator is our state-of-the-art marine research vessel, supporting Australia’s atmospheric, oceanographic, biological and geosciences research from the tropical north to the Antarctic ice-edge.
+RV Investigator is our advanced ocean research vessel, supporting Australia’s atmospheric, oceanographic, biological and geoscience research from the tropical north to the Antarctic ice-edge.

-So much of our deep ocean remains a mystery - we know more about the moon than we do about our deepest oceans.
+So much of our deep ocean remains a mystery - we know more about the surface of Mars than we do about our deepest oceans.

 - undertake deep sea oceanography

 - map and study the geology of Australia's marine estate

 - monitor and better understand our fisheries

 - learn more about our weather patterns and large ocean processes.

 In May 2009, the Australian Government allocated $120 million for a new ocean-going research vessel to replace the 66-metre RV Southern Surveyor.

 We designed, built and commissioned the vessel through the Future Research Vessel Project, an initiative of the Australian Government under the Super Science Initiative and financed from the Education Investment Fund.